 What's happened

-The cargo ship Morning Midas is still ablaze after a fire broke out on June 3 while transporting 3,000 vehicles, including electric cars, off Alaska's Aleutian Islands.
-All crew members were evacuated safely, and salvage operations are underway to assess the situation and manage firefighting efforts.
+The cargo ship Morning Midas caught fire while transporting 3,000 vehicles, including electric cars, off Alaska's Aleutian Islands.
+All crew members were evacuated safely.
+A salvage team is expected to arrive soon to assess the situation and manage firefighting efforts.

 What's behind the headline?